CIRES-Hub/BiasNavi/README.md

 ## Acknowledgement

-We appreciate the work of [FairLens](https://github.com/synthesized-io/fairlens).
-This project incorporates code from [FairLens](https://github.com/synthesized-io/fairlens), which is licensed under the BSD 3-Clause License.
-We have further modified and extended it to better suit our needs.
+We appreciate the work of [FairLens](https://github.com/synthesized-io/fairlens), which provides approaches and metrics to identify and measure bias.
+This project incorporates the code of FairLens and we have further modified and extended it to better suit our needs.
+The use of the code complies with the BSD 3 license.